Tuurlijk/docker-local/Readme.md

 The environment file `/.env` defines some important variables:

 ### COMPOSE_PROJECT_NAME
 The prefix of the containers.
-Your containers will come up as: `prefix_db_1`
+Your containers will come up as: `prefix_db_1`.
+The http container will be accessible on:
+* prefix.dev.local
+* prefix.xdebug.local
+* prefix.xdbg.local
+* prefix.blackfire.local
+* prefix.bf.local

 ### WEB_HOSTNAME
 The hostname where you can reach the website.